Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/README.md

 ## Model Training

-Training was performed across **five iterative batches** to progressively improve model performance.In stage 1, I used default yolov8n.pt model.
+Training was performed across **five iterative batches** to progressively improve model performance.
+In stage 1, I used default yolov8n.pt model.
 Then, in stage 2-5, I fine-tuned the model using the best.pt file from the previous round.
 To keep things fair and consistent, I used the same training settings for all fine-tuning stages, each one was trained for 50 epochs.

 ## Stage 1: Initial Training from Pretrained YOLOv8n
 Train using the default 'yolov8n.pt' weights and your custom data.